ttm8/MVC/README.md

 Project Description

-The Lecturer Claims Management System is a .NET Core MVC web application that allows lecturers to submit claims for approval and enables program coordinators and managers to review and process them.
+-The Lecturer Claims Management System is a .NET Core MVC web application that allows lecturers to submit claims for approval and enables program coordinators and managers to review and process them.

-It includes features such as claim submission, document uploads, claim status tracking, and feedback management.
+-It includes features such as claim submission, document uploads, claim status tracking, and feedback management.

 Features